jvn3/compiler_cpp/README.txt

-Built an compiler using the language C++ and the following grammar:-
+Built n compiler using the language C++ and the following grammar:-

 Prog := Slist
 Slist := SC { Slist } | Stmt SC { Slist }